Beginner's guide to Multimodal AI Models in 2025. AI processing text, images, audio.

 Limitations:

-• Rate limits on free tier (60 requests per minute)
+• Rate limits on the free tier.

 3. CLIP by OpenAI (Best for Search)